Memory as activity: pattern formation in a conserved scalar field: Introduction

-Memory effects, represented by memory kernels in a theoretical description, arise naturally when one focuses on a single degree of freedom in a system with many-body interactions as shown in the seminal work by Zwanzig and Mori~\cite{Zwanzig1973,Mori1965}.
-Viscolelasticity~\cite{doi2013soft} and mode-coupling approaches to glassy dynamics~\cite{10.3389/fphy.2018.00097} present other examples of a system where an elimination of faster degrees of freedom is necessary for conceptual progress.
-In this work we will \emph{not} focus on the effects of memory that arise from complex many-body interactions of the physical system.
-Instead, we explore the collective behaviour of a collection of particles that can self-regulate using feedback from its past.
-Our broad aim is to cater to scenarios where regulation processes are complex, perhaps driven by a combination of intelligence and information driven decision making, visual and verbal cues, such that it is impossible to model them exactly.
+In this work we assume a different perspective and we will \emph{not} focus on the effects of memory that arise from complex many-body interactions of the physical system.
+The memory we consider is an intrinsic property of the active particle itself, see \cref{fig:MemorySchematic1}.
+Instead, using the toolbox developed in literature to investigate these systems~\cite{Zwanzig1973, Mori1965, zwanzig2001} to explore the collective behaviour of a collection of particles in which each individual can self-regulate using feedback from past interactions similar to crowds of human beings that constitute an example of information-mediated self-organisation~\cite{SocialForce_PhysRevE.51.4282}.
+Our aim is to cater to scenarios where regulation processes are complex, perhaps driven by a combination of intelligence and information driven decision making, visual and verbal cues, or chemical signalling, such that it is impossible to model them exactly.

-Self-regulated crowds of human beings are an instance of information-mediated self-organisation~\cite{SocialForce_PhysRevE.51.4282}.
-An intuitive understanding of how a collection of intelligent agents share information and self-regulate their behaviour has inspired collective control principles, for example in robotic swarms, time-delayed swimmers~\cite{holubec2025delayedactiveswimmervelocity}, and information-controlled clustering~\cite{ChicosReview}.
-At the molecular scale, the recruitment of myosin molecules to generate optimal stresses at cell junctions is governed by mechanical feedback, contributing to synchronised early development~\cite{Gustafson2022}.
-Other examples of mechano-chemical feedback leading to the selection of appropriate patterns as a pathway to biological self-regulation have been reported in several works~\cite{Bruckner_Thacik_PNAS}.

-The concept of memory arises naturally in out-of-equilibrium systems, for example non-reciprocally interacting systems~\cite{Loos2020, Soto_PhysRevLett.112.068301,saha2019pairing}, and active particles with `tapping' collisions~\cite{caprini2024emergent}.
-Examples are also abundant in dynamical systems without an associated Lyapunov cost-function; of particular interest to us are time-delayed interactions~\cite{loos2021stochastic,Loos2019} which have been of interest lately~\cite{Xu2018, SakamotoTakahiro2023}, a concept that can be extended to a collection of particles with aligning interactions~\cite{Zhou2024, Durve2018, TimeDelayViscek_PhysRevLett.127.258001,Holubec2021}.
-In this paper we focus on scalar active matter where the idea of feedback has not been applied so far.
-It represents a system of active interest where it is abundantly clear that activity can be incorporated in phase-separation dynamics in various ways, such as self-propulsion~\cite{Ramaswamy2010,wittkowski2014scalar,cates2024active}, non-reciprocity~\cite{sahaPRX_2020,Fruchart2021}, and growth~\cite{Lish2024}.